2. How often should we maintain equipment

 The person who receives inspection and maintenance reports from lift inspectors needs to understand their contents and importance.
 A clear procedure must also be in place to take equipment out of use immediately if required.

-The Health and Safety Executive (HSE) have more information on lifting equipment.
+The Health and Safety Executive (HSE) has more information on lifting equipment.

 Local exhaust ventilation

-The Control of Substances Hazardous to Health Regulations (COSHH) 2002 explain that if you have introduced a local exhaust ventilation system to reduce the risks of exposure to hazardous substances
+The Control of Substances Hazardous to Health Regulations (COSHH) 2002 explain that if you have introduced a local exhaust ventilation system to reduce the risks of exposure to hazardous substances, you need to ensure the local exhaust ventilation system is maintained in good working order.

-- a competent person is required to carry out a thorough examination of the system at least every 14 months.
+This should be done by arranging for a competent person to undertake a thorough examination of the system, at least every 14 months.

 Pressure systems